 Supply and demand is a major cause of the ripple effect.
 Part of the reason London’s prices are steadily rising is that there aren’t enough properties being built to satisfy demand.
 The lack of housing supply only continues to push prices up and shows no signs of slowing.

-The ripple effect isn’t exclusive to London
+The ripple effect in property isn’t exclusive to London

 Right now, Birmingham has a housing crisis similar to London.
 Indeed, Birmingham council estimates its population will rise by 150,000–1.25 million in the next 16 years.
 Around 1,800 new homes are built in every year, but Birmingham needs 2,500 to keep up with the population growth.
 That’s 89,000, new homes by 2031 to cope with its booming population.
 Due to lack of available space, 38,000 of these will have to be built outside its boundaries in neighbouring boroughs.
 Housing growth is spreading outwards meaning properties based in central areas will appreciate in value.